 ADRIAN: “That’s great!
 What are you going to do?”

-CONFERENCE ORGANIZER: “Well, some program committee members are skeptical that this format will work, so we’re going to add an unconference track that people can attend if they’re interested.”
+CONFERENCE ORGANIZER: “Well, some program committee members are skeptical that this format will work, so we’re going to add an unconference track that people can attend if interested.”

 ADRIAN: Nooooooo!
 Don’t do that!